-&lt;sup>29 Helpers in an emergency are coming from among the public and thus, they do not have a status of workers (for an employer) as defined in GSR Part 3 [3].
+30 Helpers in an emergency are coming from among the public and thus, they do not have a status of workers (for an employer) as defined in GSR Part 3 [3].
 However, once registered and integrated in the emergency response operations, they should be protected in accordance with Requirement 11 of GSR Part 7 [2].

-&lt;sup>30 Irrespective of the sector (public or private) they come from and the service they are providing for.
+31 Irrespective of the sector (public or private) they come from and the service they are providing for.

-- 1 To inform emergency workers of their rights, duties and responsibilities with regard to occupational radiation protection; and - To recognize their responsibilities, commitments and duties as employers in occupational radiation protection, so that they can be effectively discharged at the preparedness stage and during the transition phase. - 6 4.112.
-The relevant organizations that may assume a role and assume responsibilities during the - 7 transition phase may not have the necessary expertise and capabilities to provide for radiation - 8 protection of their employees (i.e. emergency workers).
-Examples of such organizations may include - 9 those coping with the restoration of infrastructure or dealing with conventional waste within an - affected area.
-Thus, these organizations may need an institution to provide such services and should - 11 make arrangements for this. - 12 4.113.
+- 4.111.
+Relevant organizations should use the process of designation of emergency workers that will - 2 be engaged during the transition phase: - 3 To inform emergency workers of their rights, duties and responsibilities with regard to occupational radiation protection; and - 5 To recognize their responsibilities, commitments and duties as employers in occupational 6 radiation protection, so that they can be effectively discharged at the preparedness stage and 7 during the transition phase. - 8 4.112.
+The relevant organizations that may assume a role and assume responsibilities during the - 9 transition phase may not have the necessary expertise and capabilities to provide for radiation - 10 protection of their employees (i.e. emergency workers).
+Examples of such organizations may include - 11 those coping with the restoration of infrastructure or dealing with conventional waste within an - 12 affected area.
+Thus, these organizations may need an institution32 to provide such services and should - make arrangements for this. - 4.113.
 The arrangement referred to in para.
-4.112 should not transfer the responsibilities, - 13 commitments and duties in occupational radiation protection of the relevant organization to the - institution providing the services. - 15 Helpers - 4.114.
-Requirement 11 of GSR Part 7 [2] requires that organization(s) responsible for the registration - and integration of helpers in the overall response following an emergency be designated at the - preparedness stage.
-The designated organization should be assigned the relevant responsibilities, - commitments and duties in occupational radiation protection for helpers as for emergency workers. - 4.115.
-As part of the emergency arrangements, designated organizations should determine: - What type of work helpers may be engaged in during the transition phase and the type of training they will need to be provided in order to safely and effectively carry out this work; - 23 A mechanism for their engagement (e.g., where and how volunteers from the public may - express their interest and willingness to help, how the voluntariness to help will be documented, - 25 information and instructions with which helpers will be provided, organization(s) or tasks to - 26 which they will be assigned, etc.); - 27 The process of informing and training helpers about their rights, duties and responsibilities. - 28 Specific considerations for the transition phase - 4.116.
-For emergencies involving significant long lasting contamination of the environment that - 30 would require transition to an existing exposure situation, the protection of emergency workers and - 31 helpers during the transition phase will be challenged by: - Large variations in the radiological conditions expected within the affected area under an emergency exposure situation warranting simultaneous application of different measures for the - protection of emergency workers and helpers; - Severe radiological conditions being present at the site for longer period and, thus, challenging the on-site response efforts; - Different exposure situations existing simultaneously in different areas, warranting workers undertaking the same work to be subject to different dose restrictions;
+4.112 should not transfer the responsibilities, - 15 commitments and duties in occupational radiation protection of the relevant organization to the - 16 institution providing the services. - 17 Helpers - 18 4.114.
+Requirement 11 of GSR Part 7 [2] requires that organization(s) responsible for the registration - 19 and integration of helpers in the overall response following an emergency be designated at the - 20 preparedness stage.
+The designated organization should be assigned the relevant responsibilities, - 21 commitments and duties in occupational radiation protection for helpers as for emergency workers. - 4.115.
+As part of the emergency arrangements, designated organizations should determine: - What type of work helpers may be engaged in during the transition phase and the type of training they will need to be provided in order to safely and effectively carry out this work; - 25 A mechanism for their engagement (e.g., where and how volunteers from the public may express their interest and willingness to help, information and instructions with which helpers - will be provided, organization(s) or tasks to which they will be assigned, etc.); - 28 The process of informing and training helpers about their rights, duties and responsibilities. - 29 Specific considerations for the transition phase - 30 4.116.
+For emergencies involving significant long lasting contamination of the environment that - 31 would require transition to an existing exposure situation, the protection of emergency workers and - 32 helpers during the transition phase will be challenged by: - Large variations in the radiological conditions expected within the affected area under an emergency exposure situation warranting simultaneous application of different measures for the protection of emergency workers and helpers; - Severe radiological conditions being present at the site for longer period and, thus, challenging the on-site response efforts;

-&lt;sup>31 Depending on the national legal and regulatory framework, technical service providers as specified in Ref.
+32 Depending on the national legal and regulatory framework, technical service providers as specified in Ref.
 [32], for example, may be identified and used for this purpose.